-- Agent fees totalling £54,679 plus VAT (down from £69,723), which principally relate to specialist contractors engaged to assist with the pursuit of Objective 1 (further detail in section 8.3); - Staff costs totalling £37,918 (previously £34,650), including net salaries, PAYE & NIC and pension contributions.
-Additional staff benefits and expenses have also been paid in the sum of £1,030; - IT supplier fees totalling £68,876 (down from £100,001), including payments to Manresa (in-house developer) and Fusion (outsourced IT data and maintenance provider); - Custody fees of £74,252 (previously £10,640) to the custodians who continue to hold Custody Assets for the benefit of the Company's Clients until such time that they can be Transferred or Distributed.
-This included payments to CACEIS (formerly Kas Bank), Aegon Co-funds and CREST whose services are required to hold and settle share Transfers and Distributions electronically.
-The amount paid in this period is higher than the previous six months due to paying CACEIS and BT-Settlenet invoices which accrued in prior reporting periods.
-The payment of approximately 12 months' of CACEIS invoices had been withheld pending the resolution of negotiations regarding amounts owed for the pre-Special Administration period (see below); - Pre-appointment Custody fees of £18,803, which relates to a payment to CACEIS in full and final settlement of outstanding pre-Special Administration charges to ensure continuity of services and prevent a potential security interest claim being asserted against Clients' Custody Assets; - Necessary statutory costs totalling £13,655 (previously £13,637) in respect of outsourced printing and postage for mass Client communications.
-This principally relates to the largescale circular to all Clients providing notice of the sixth progress report being available on the Website; - Client Money distribution costs totalling £2,500 which relates to a payment on account to a corporate account clearing to which bank fees and charges are debited for processing Client Money distributions; and - Irrecoverable VAT of £481,279 (being an increase of £271,095 since the last period due to the extent of the JSAs' own remuneration paid in the period).
-The Company is not VAT registered.
+- Agent fees totalling £74,225 plus VAT (up from £54,679), which principally relate to specialist contractors engaged to assist with the pursuit of Objective 1 (further detail in section 8.3); - Staff costs totalling £37,985 (previously £37,918), including net salaries, PAYE & NIC and pension contributions.
+Additional staff benefits and expenses have also been paid in the sum of £832; - IT supplier fees totalling £35,946 (down from £68,876), including payments to Manresa (in-house developer) and Fusion (outsourced IT data and maintenance provider); - Custody fees of £15,050 (previously £74,252) to the custodians who continue to hold Custody Assets for the benefit of the Company's Clients until such time that they can be Transferred or Distributed.
+This included payments to CACEIS (formerly Kas Bank) and Aegon Co-funds whose services are required to hold and settle share Transfers and Distributions electronically.
+The amount paid in this period is much lower than the previous six months as prior services with CREST and BT-Settlenet were no longer required and have been cancelled and there were no accrued liabilities relating to prior periods following the account with CACEIS being brought up to date; - Necessary statutory costs totalling £15,206 (previously £13,655) in respect of outsourced printing and postage for mass Client communications.
+This principally relates to the largescale circular to all Clients providing notice of the sixth progress report being available on the Website or, alternatively, upon request from client services; - Client Money distribution costs totalling £126,900 (previously £2,500) which relates to specific and necessary costs of the Client Money distribution process. - Irrecoverable VAT of £181,707 (being a decrease of £299,572 since the last period due to less remuneration being drawn by the JSAs and their legal advisors than in prior periods).
+The Company is not VAT registered and so VAT receivable may not be recovered.